jwlunsford/udacity_projects/show_me_the_data_structures/explanation_5.md

 #### Efficiency:
-* Time efficiency - O(1) worst case, becuase blocks are appended to the chain (list) and are retrieved by index number.
+* Time efficiency - O(n) worst case.
+Blocks are appended to the chain with O(1) constant time, and are retrieved by iterating through the chain starting with the first chain until the index is found.
+Printing the blocks are also O(n) time.
-* Space efficiency - O(n) worst case, because each group or username must be stored as an item in a list.
+* Space efficiency - O(n) worst case, because each block is stored in memory.